Promess02/JsonResourceChecker/README.md

 - Make sure to replace `input.json` with your own JSON file name if it differs.
 - The `JsonResourceChecker` class uses the Jackson library (`ObjectMapper`) for JSON parsing.
 Ensure the library is correctly configured in your project.

-This README provides an overview of how to use the `JsonResourceChecker` class to verify JSON file contents.
-Adjust the instructions and code according to your specific requirements and project setup.

 ### JsonResourceCheckerTest

 The `JsonResourceCheckerTest` class is used to test the functionality of the `JsonResourceChecker` class, which verifies the structure and content of JSON files.